 Anyone paying attention should know by now that the gloriousness of plastic is less than glorious.
-And, in fact, our planet is in quite the predicament because of it all!
-Sadly, part of the predicament we’re in is that we can’t really live without plastic in the modern society.
+And, in fact, our planet is in quite a predicament because of it all!
+Sadly, part of the predicament we’re in is that we can’t really live without plastic in modern society.
 Not, at least, at the present.
 But that doesn’t mean we can’t try.
 Right?

 For as long as I can remember, I have been a believer and practitioner of the “reduce, reuse, recycle” mantra.
-But I have been realising lately that I am relying too heavily on the last, when I should be focusing on the first: reduce.
+But I have been realising lately that I am relying too heavily on the last when I should be focusing on the first: reduce.
 And yes, I have always tried to lessen my use of plastics and other eco-unfriendly rubbish.
-But I am not perfect, and I am certainly a hypocrite—as most (all?) humans are to at least some extent—which means I talk the talk but I don’t walk the walk.
+But I am not perfect, and I am certainly a hypocrite, as most (all?) humans are to at least some extent, which means I talk the talk but I don’t walk the walk.

 So I am trying to get better.
-I am always trying to improve—bit by bit—but I have decided that I am going to work harder at it this year; I am going to work more intentionally towards reducing my use of plastics.
+I am always trying to improve, bit by bit, but I have decided that I am going to work harder at it this year; I am going to work more intentionally towards reducing my use of plastics.
 To get myself started, I am going to work to change my shopping habits.
 And as I start to think about just how to do that, I am realising that the amount of plastic I use in my daily life is greater than I ever imagined.

 I am a fairly rational being, so I do realise that there is no way to live in modern society without the use of at least some plastic.
-And I am aware that whilst some of my plastic use will be inevitable, some use will be based on laziness, convenience, or just pure selfish want and desire.
+And I am aware that whilst some of my plastic use will be inevitable, some will be based on laziness, convenience, or just pure selfish want and desire.
 But there are some really good resources online with lists of suggestions for living a plastic-free life, and I will continue to reflect on them throughout my plastic-free journey.

 Some of the changes I’m planning to make include: